 ChexSystems generates a risk score for consumers ranging between 100 and 899.
 The lower your score, the greater risk you pose as a potential banking customer.
 There’s not a lot of information known about ChexSystems scores because ChexSystems doesn’t release its internal metrics for calculating risk scores to the public.
 But it’s pretty safe to assume the higher a ChexSystems score, the better.
-Order your ChexSystems score, free of charge and get it in about 15 days.
+Order your ChexSystems score, free of charge, and get it in about 15 days.

-But it’s possible that some consumers may not have a ChexSystems score.
+It’s also possible that some consumers may not have a ChexSystems score.
 Consumers that have a good banking history likely don’t have any negative information reported to ChexSystems.
 Since ChexSystems only has negative data about banking habits, there may be no negative data on file that could be used to generate a score.